|

 for transferring soundbank files.
 SYX files can be used with

-and shareware utilities as well as many sequencers such as
+above for details) as well as many sequencers such as Logic,

 SysEx Utilities for PC and Mac.